The City of OKC doesn't have public tornado shelters. Stay safe from tornadoes by sheltering-in-place.

 Traffic congestion from hundreds or thousands of other residents trying to get to public shelters could have tragic consequences.

 The City of OKC recommends you be informed about the weather and have a plan to shelter-in-place at home or work or wherever you are likely to be if there's a tornado threat.
-Most well-constructed homes provide live-saving protection from 98 percent of Oklahoma's tornadoes.
+Most well-constructed homes provide life-saving protection from 98% of Oklahoma's tornadoes.